Raymond-Alvarez/reading-notes/README.md

 ## **Growth Mindset**

-A growth mindset means believing your abilities can improve throught effort and learning.
+Essentially, adopting a growth mindset is like having a real enthusiasm for learning new things.
+This outlook can open up new pathways for creativity and possibility, allowing you to aim for and meet higher goals.
+When you are actively growing, you tend to feel better and get more done.
+This mindset also encourages you to see the success of colleagues as motivation, rather than feeling threatened by them.

 ### <ins>Reminders for myself</ins>

-1. Embrace challenges
+1. Persevere through challenges
-2. Learn from mistakes
+2. Self-reflect; welcome criticism
-3. Complete practicing consistently
+3. Build momentum

 ## Table of Contents